-- 5.1 Students are expected to cooperate in maintaining the property of the college.
-This relates to conserving electricity, water, as well as heating and air conditioning. - 5.2 Horseplay or unintentional actions resulting in property damage carries with it a minimum replacement fee of \$100. - 5.3 Willful damage to or destruction of college property carries a heavy penalty and will not be tolerated. - 5.4 Lights are to be turned off when students leave their rooms.
-Faucets must not be left running. - 5.5 No lighted candles, hot plates, or cooking appliances are allowed in the dorm rooms. - 5.6 No food or drinks are allowed in classrooms unless authorized by the professor.
+- 12. 1 Students are expected to cooperate in maintaining the property of the college.

+This relates to conserving electricity, water, as well as heating and air conditioning. - 12.
+2 Horseplay or unintentional actions resulting in property damage carries with it a minimum replacement fee of \$100. - 12.
+3 Willful damage to or destruction of college property carries a heavy penalty and will not be tolerated.